Responsible Computing for Contractors

 - Beware of email from vendors claiming to include patches to an operating system.
 Both Microsoft and Apple provide an email alert service informing subscribers when security updates are released.
 (Microsoft notifications.
 Apple notifications.)
 However, vendors never send patches by email.
 For more information, see How to Tell if a Microsoft Security-Related Message is Genuine.

 - Use a firewall to protect your computer from unwanted, malicious probes by other systems.
-Windows XP, Windows Vista, Windows 7, and Apple Macintosh computers have a built-in firewall that is easily activated.
+Windows Vista, Windows 7, and Apple Macintosh computers have a built-in firewall that is easily activated.

 - Electronic communications (e.g., POP or IMAP email, Web files, and login sessions) are not routinely encrypted over the University network or when working remotely.
 If you are using a wireless connection on the UD campus, use the UDel Secure wireless network.
-The University's recommended Web mail service is encrypted automatically.
+The University's recommended mail service is encrypted automatically.
 Although the probability of an Internet e-communication being intercepted is small, sensitive communications and documents, those containing PNPI like Social Security numbers, credit card numbers, academic records and especially your passwords, must not be sent over the Internet without being encrypted.
-Recommended encryption protocols are described in more detail in our Security 101 Web page.
+Recommended encryption protocols are described in more detail on our best practices encryption Web page.
 Contact your UD project manager for more information about using encrypted protocols to secure electronic communications.

 - Encrypt files containing personal non-public information.
 If the computer or removable media is compromised or stolen, the encrypted information will be unusable in the perpetrator’s hands.
 Contact your UD project manager for more information on encryption software.

 - Only install software approved by your UD project manager on your UD provided computer.
 Peer to peer applications should not be installed on any system without prior approval.
 (Read more.)